lorensen/VTKExamples/src/VTKBook/Chapter3.md

-# Chapter 3
+# Chapter 3 - Computer Graphics Primer

-*C*omputer graphics is the foundation of data visualization.
+**C**omputer graphics is the foundation of data visualization.
 Practically speaking, visualization is the process that transforms data into a set of graphics primitives.
 The methods of computer graphics are then used to convert these primitives into pictures or animations.
 This chapter discusses basic computer graphics principles.
 We begin by describing how lights and physical objects interact to form what we see.
 Next we examine how to simulate these interactions using computer graphics techniques.
 Hardware issues play an important role here since modern computers have built-in hardware support for graphics.
 The chapter concludes with a series of examples that illustrate our object-oriented model for 3D computer graphics.

 ## 3.1 Introduction